eventport/docs/formats.md

 True if the general event description is used for the homepage.
 When false, `channels.homepage.description` can have another value than `description`.

+###### channels.homepage.customFields (Object)

+The map of custom field names and their values.
+Custom fields can be added in the settings.
+They will appear as additional fields in the event form.

 ##### channels.publisherNewsletter (Object) (internal)